+ONE LEVEL

+ALPHABETIC

-ONE_LEVEL The key does not depend on any modifiers.
-The symbol from first level is always chosen.
+ONE_LEVEL from first level is always chosen.
 TWO_LEVEL The key uses a modifier Shift and may have two possible values.
 The second level may be chosen by Shift modifier.
-If Lock modifier (usually Capslock) applies the symbol is further processed using system-specific capitalization rules.
-If both Shift +Lock modifier apply the symbol from the second level is taken and capitalization rules are applied (and usually have no effect).
-ALPHABETIC The key uses modifiers Shift and Lock.
+If Lock modifier (usually Caps-lock) applies the symbol is further processed using system-specific capitalization rules.
+If both Shift+Lock modifier apply the symbol from the second level is taken and capitalization rules are applied (and usually have no effect).

+The last does not depend on any modifiers.
+The symbol

+The key uses modifiers Shift and Lock.
 It may have two possible values.
 The second level may be chosen by Shift modifier.
 When Lock modifier applies, the symbol from the first level is taken and further processed using system-specific capitalization rules.
 If both Shift+Lock modifier apply the symbol from the first level is taken and no capitalization rules applied.
 This is often called shift-cancels-caps behaviour.

+THREE LEVEL

-THREE_LEVEL Is the same as TWO_LEVEL but it considers an extra modifier - LevelThree which can be used to gain the symbol value from the third level.
-If both Shift+LevelThree modifiers apply the value from the third level is also taken.
-As in TWO_LEVEL, the Lock modifier doesn't influence the resulting level.
+Is the same as TWO\LEVEL but it considers an extra modifier - LevelThree which can be used to gain the symbol value from the third level.
+If both Shift +LevelThree modifiers apply the value from the third level is also taken.
+As in TWO\LEVEL, the Lock modifier doesn't influence the resulting level.
 Only Shift and LevelThree are taken into that consideration.
 If the Lock modifier is active capitalization rules are applied on the resulting symbol.

+FOUR LEVEL

-FOUR_LEVEL Is the same as THREE_LEVEL but unlike LEVEL_THREE if both Shift+LevelThree modifiers apply the symbol is taken from the fourth level.
-FOUR_LEVEL_ALPHABETIC Is similar to FOUR_LEVEL but also defines shift- cancels-caps behaviour as in ALPHABETIC.
+Is the same as THREE\LEVEL but unlike LEVEL\THREE if both Shift+LevelThree modifiers apply the symbol is taken from the fourth level.

+FOUR\LEVEL\ALPHABETIC similar to FOUR\LEVEL but also defines shift-cancels-caps behaviour as in ALPHABETIC.
 If Lock +LevelThree apply the symbol from the third level is taken and the capitalization rules are applied.
 If Lock +Shift+LevelThree apply the symbol from the third level is taken and no capitalization rules are applied.

-KEYPAD As the name suggest this scheme is primarily used for numeric keypads.
+As the name suggest this scheme is primarily used for numeric keypads.
 The scheme considers two modifiers - Shift and NumLock.
 If none of modifiers applies the symbol from the first level is taken.
 If either Shift or NumLock modifiers apply the symbol from the second level is taken.
-If both Shift +NumLock modifiers apply the symbol from the first level is taken.
+If both Shift+NumLock modifiers apply the symbol from the first level is taken.
 Again, shift-cancels-caps variant.

-FOUR_LEVEL_KEYPAD Is similar to KEYPAD scheme but considers also LevelThree modifier.
+Is similar to KEYPAD scheme but considers also LevelThree modifier.
 If LevelThree modifier applies the symbol from the third level is taken.
-If Shift +LevelThree or NumLock+LevelThree apply the symbol from the fourth level is taken.
-If all Shift +NumLock+LevelThree modifiers apply the symbol from the third level is taken.
-This also, shift-cancels- caps variant.
+If Shift+LevelThree or NumLock+LevelThree apply the symbol from the fourth level is taken.
+If all Shift+NumLock+LevelThree modifiers apply the symbol from the third level is taken.
+This also, shift-cancels-caps variant.